 dotConnect Universal assemblies are built with the /platform:anycpu option.
 So, you can use provider's assemblies on any platform (x86 or x64).
 For more information, refer to https://msdn.microsoft.com/en-us/library/zekwfyz4.aspx

 What functionality of bundled data providers for Oracle, MySQL, PostgreSQL, and SQLite is included to Professional Edition of dotConnect Universal?

 dotConnect Universal Professional Edition includes only run time of the Standard Edition of bundled dotConnects.

 When deploying application compiled with a trial version to mobile device, I'm getting the "trial period expired" exception.
 What's wrong?

-The possible reason may be that the system date/time of the device is not synchronised with the date/time on your workstation; hence, the problem can be resolved by setting the date/time identical to the one on the workstation.
+The possible reason may be that the system date/time of the device is not synchronized with the date/time on your workstation; hence, the problem can be resolved by setting the date/time identical to the one on the workstation.